View print-optimized version | View pdf of bulletin

-After released from the council, they go back to their community and pray the most focused, the hardest prayer of their lives.
+After they are released from the council, they go back to their community and pray the most focused, the hardest prayer of their lives.
 They were scared.
 How could they not be?
 They needed the risen Christ’s strength and power.
 They saw what happened to Jesus.
 They knew the risks.
 Many warned them to keep silent, but they couldn’t.
 They pray, “Lord, look at their threats, and grant to your servants to speak your word with all boldness, while you stretch out your hand to heal, and signs and wonders are performed through the name of your holy servant Jesus.”

 It wasn’t enough to just have the strength to speak; they felt called to heal, to do wonders for their community.
 With their deep faith, with their profound hope, they were shaken, for the Holy Spirit filled their hearts and spoke the word of God with boldness in them, preparing them to also speak with boldness.